khoshov/APY/slides.md

 ---

+With the proposed asynchronous comprehensions syntax, the above code becomes as short as:
 ```python
 result = [i async for i in aiter() if i % 2]
 ```

 ---

+The PEP also makes it possible to use the await expressions in all kinds of comprehensions:
 ```python
 result = [await fun() for fun in funcs]
 ```